zhuravskayalina/zhuravskayalina/README.md

 Welcome to my profile!
 I'm Frontend Developer based in 🌁 **Warsaw**.

-I am open to work currently, so feel free to contact me!
+Currently I'm open to work, so feel free to contact me!

 [//]: # (Check out my [resume]&#40;&#41;.)